-Fascinating Melissani cave and lake is one of the most beautiful sites on Kefalonia.
-Situated in a cave, it was researched in 1951 by the well known speleologists Anna Petrochilou and her husband Yiannis who entered the cave with ropes through the cave’s opening above the lake.
-At that occasion they found an oil lamp on the small islet which separates the cave into two parts.
+Fascinating Melissani Lake is one of the most beautiful sites on Kefalonia.
+Situated in a cave, it was researched in 1951 by the well-known speleologist Yiannis and his wife Anna who entered the cave with ropes through the cave’s opening above the lake.
+At that occasion, they found an oil lamp on the small islet which separates the cave into two parts.

-The lake is about 160 metres long and 35 metres wide.
-If you taste the water you will notice that it is brackish water, 60% salt water and 40% freshwater.
-The seawater, coming from Katavothres, is enriched by the many underground freshwater deposits in the karst and enters Melissani Lake, flowing through the lake to the closed part of the cave, where it exits the cave on its way back into the sea.
+The lake is about 164 metres long and 35 metres wide.
+If you taste the water you will notice that it is brackish water, 60% seawater and 40% freshwater.
+The seawater, coming from Katavothres, is enriched by the many underground freshwater deposits in the karsts and enters Melissani Lake, flowing through the lake to the closed part of the cave, where it exits the cave on its way back into the sea.

 Melissani is situated between Sami and Agia Efimia, in the village of Karavomilos.
-Coming by car from Argostoli, take a right turn just before you enter Sami.
-This road will bring you into Karavomilos.
+Coming by car from Argostoli, take a left turn just before you enter Sami.
+This road will bring you to Karavomilos.
 Before you leave Karavomilos you see the post sign for Melissani on the left.
-Turn left, after a few metres cross the small bridge to the right and you will see the parking next to the cafeteria and the entrance.
+Turn left here, after a few metres cross the small bridge to the right and you will see the parking next to the cafeteria and the entrance.

 Coming from Agia Efimia, driving towards Sami, turn right to Melissani when you reach Karavomilos.

 If you do not have your own transport, check the schedule of the local bus company (KTEL).
 In the summer they have Melissani in their bus schedule as described in With local buses to the Kefalonia highlights.

 A final tip: if you want to enjoy Melissani Lake without crowds plan your visit on a day with no cruise ship arrivals.
 You can check cruise arrivals on the cruise timetable Argostoli.